docutils/docutils/docutils/docs/ref/rst/directives.rst

     The horizontal alignment of the table (new in Docutils 0.13).

 ``width`` : length_ or percentage_  of the current line width
-    Sets the width of the table to the specified length or percentage of the line width.
-If omitted, the renderer determines the width of the table based on its contents or the column ``widths``.
+    The width of the table.
+    By default, the renderer determines the width of a table from its contents. [#width-from-widths]_

 ``widths`` : "auto", "grid", or a `list of integers`_
-    Explicitly set column widths.
+    Table column widths.
-    Specifies relative widths if used with the ``width`` option.
     Possible values:

-    .. class:: field-indent-4em run-in
+    .. class:: field-indent-7ex run-in

-    :auto: Delegate the determination of column widths to the backend (LaTeX, the HTML browser, ...).
+    :"auto": Delegate the determination of column widths to the backend (LaTeX, the HTML browser, ...).

-    :grid: Determine column widths from the widths of the input columns (in characters).
+    :"grid": Relative column widths match the widths of the columns in the reStructuredText table markup.

-    :list of integers: Must match the number of table columns.
+    :list of integers: Specifies relative column widths.
+             Must match the number of table columns.
-           Used instead of the input column widths.
-Implies *"grid"*.

     The default depends on the writer.
-Most writers default to *grid*. [#]_

-    .. [#] The `html5 writer`_ defaults to *auto*.
+    The HTML5_ and manpage_ writers default to *"auto"*, the html4_ and LaTeX_ writers default to *"grid"*. [#widths-default]_

+.. [#width-from-widths] The LaTeX writer determines the `table width from column widths`__ unless the ``widths`` option is set to *"auto"*.

+   __ ../../user/latex.html#table-width

-       The default for the HTML and LaTeX writers can be configured with the `table_style`_ configuration setting or the special class values "colwidths-auto"/"colwidths-grid").
+.. [#widths-default] The ``widths`` default of the HTML and LaTeX writers can be configured with the `table_style`_ configuration setting using the special class values "colwidths-auto" or "colwidths-grid".

 .. _csv-table: